bpatra/personal-blog/_posts/2013-08-07-powershell-conemu-powertab-a-good-combo.md

 {% include insert-gists.html gisturl='https://gist.github.com/bpatra/6158561.js' %}

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/08/shortcutprop.jpg' title="Target in properties of the desktop/taskbar shortcut" caption="Target in properties of the desktop/taskbar shortcut" position_class="image-right"%}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/08/shortcutprop.jpg' caption="Target in properties of the desktop/taskbar shortcut" position_class="image-right"%}

 Next, create a shortcut in task bar or desktop, right click on it on go to the properties of &nbsp;the&nbsp;link.
 You may enter the following command in the target&nbsp;property:<em>&nbsp;
 &lt;pathToConemu&gt;conemu.exe /cmd @